5.2 Welding Power Sources

 Inverters

-Inverter welders are becoming the standard for many welding applications.
-This is due to their portability, precision, and the plethora of advanced welder settings options that many come with.
+Another welding power source is inverters.
+Inverter welders are becoming the standard for many welding applications due to their portability, precision, and the plethora of advanced welder settings options that many come with.
 Inverter power sources use sophisticated electronics to convert the power from the wall outlet into welding power.
-This makes them much smaller and lighter than transformers due to the lack of a heavy metal core and copper windings.
+Lacking a heavy metal core and copper windings, they are much smaller and lighter than transformers.
 They are also more efficient and highly adaptable.
 The majority of multi-process welders (welders that can be used for three or more processes) on the market today are inverters.

-One of the main draws of inverter welders is the variety of welder settings that many of the higher-quality units come with.
+One of the primary draws of inverter welders is the variety of welder settings that many of the higher-quality units come with.
 They can easily change polarity or go from CC to CV power and have various settings and options to help fine-tune the welding arc.
-Digital displays and infinite adjustment knobs can help adjust the voltage by tenths of a volt for wire-feed processes.
+Digital displays and infinite adjustment knobs allow for welders to adjust the voltage by tenths of a volt for wire-feed processes.
 Hot start and arc force settings help start and maintain the arc for SMAW.
-TIG welding inverters usually have the most options, with adjustable AC balance, frequency, wave patterns, pulse settings, crater fill timers, and so on.
-We will not describe all these terms and settings here, but the point is that many modern welding machines have more bells and whistles than their older counterparts.
-This is not to say that older machines are useless.
-Many are as good today as when they were first made.
+GTAW welding inverters usually have the most options, with adjustable AC balance, frequency, wave patterns, pulse settings, crater fill timers, and so on.
+The point is that many modern welding machines have more bells and whistles than their older counterparts.
+This is not to say that older machines are useless—m are as good today as when they were first made.
 However, the progress of welding technology is exciting.

-The main drawback of most inverters is the cost.
-All of the advancements come with a hefty price tag.
-Though prices have evened out in recent years, and at the time you are reading this, it may not be as much of an issue.
-The second tends to be the potential for the electronics inside of them to get damaged or wear out.
-Most welding environments are harsh, and even with care, these machines sometimes fail.
+The main drawback of most inverters is the cost, as all of the technological advancements come with a hefty price tag.
+Though prices have evened out in recent years, and at the time you are reading this it may not be as much of an issue.
+The second disadvantage tis the potential for the electronics inside of inverters to get damaged or wear out.
+Most welding environments are harsh, and even when treated with care, these machines sometimes fail.
 However, inverters continue to be a popular option for many welders and fabricators.

 Mobile Power Sources

-One of the primary limitations with most welding machines is that you need to be somewhere with electricity to use them.
+The limitation of most welding machines is that you need to be somewhere with electricity to use them.
 This usually means being in a shop with electrical outlets.
-However, many welders operate out “in the field” away from such convenient access to power.
-This is often due to mobile, engine-driven power sources.
+However, many welders operate out in the field, away from such convenient access to power.
+This is possible thanks to mobile engine-driven power sources.
 These welding machines are powered by a combustion engine that drives an electric generator.
 Depending on the model, the engine can run on one of several fuels, including gasoline, diesel, or propane.

 Categories of Welding Power Sources

-There are too many specific types of welders to discuss in depth.
-This section will attempt to break welding machines into some categories.
-It is not always necessary to categorize welding machines; even if we do, the categories are very broad and general.
-But this will serve to help you understand some of the capabilities of different welders.
-There are a number of ways we could categorize welding power sources.
-We will attempt to do it by size, power, and type.
+There are too many specific types of welders to discuss them all in depth.
+This section will attempt to break down welding machines into categories by size, power, and type.
+It is not always necessary to categorize welding machines (and the categories are very broad and general, like ours), but this will serve to help you understand some of the capabilities of different welders.

 Industrial Welding Machines